Prince Alexander of the Netherlands: Declining health and death

-Prince Alexander was buried in the royal crypt at Nieuwe Kerk in Delft on Good Friday 21 April 1848 in a peculiar turtle-shaped coffin.
+Prince Alexander was buried in the royal crypt at Nieuwe Kerk in Delft on Good Friday 21 April 1848.
 His brothers Henry and William, Prince of Orange were the only members of the royal family to attend the funeral.
-The future King William III until 1859 moved the celebrations of his birthday to that of his wife (17 June) because his own birthday (19 February) was too close to the date of his brother's death.
+Both princes had had a close relationship with Alexander and they were much affected.
+After Alexander's death, his brother William refused to celebrate his birthday on the actual date of his birth, February 19.
+Until 1859, the celebrations were moved to June 17, the birthday of his wife Sophie.